 We can see the bar color has changed successfully.

 💬 Things to Remember

 In some cases, we should not use the Bar graph.

 - When we want to show properties bar chart is not suitable rather than a Pie chart.

-In this article, we the full process of how to make a bar graph in Excel with variables.
+In this article, we see the full process of how to make a bar graph in Excel with variables.
 We explained all the steps in detail with images.
 I hope this will satisfy your needs.
-Please have a look at our website Exceldemy.com and give your suggestions in the comment box.

-- How to Make a Double Bar Graph in Excel (with Easy Steps)
+- How to Make a Percentage Bar Graph in Excel

-- How to Show Variance in Excel Bar Chart (with Easy Steps)
+- How to Show Number and Percentage in Excel Bar Chart